lixi-ui/lixi-ui-vue/src/components/select/doc/index.en-US.md

 Display options in groups.

-:::demo Use `el-option-group` to group the options, and its `label` attribute stands for the name of the group.
+:::demo Use `lx-option-group` to group the options, and its `label` attribute stands for the name of the group.

 ```html
 <template>